-Discover Hoan Kiem Lake and Ngoc Son Temple - Hanoi
+Hoan Kiem Lake and Ngoc Son Temple

-Visitors, who arrive during the early hours of the morning, will get a chance to see the young and old participating in meditative aerobics (such as tai-chi and yoga) by the shore.
-In the afternoons, the lake becomes the perfect spot to observe the locals zoom through the streets whilst on their motorbikes.
+Visitors who arrive during the early hours of the morning will get a chance to see young and old participating in meditative aerobics (such as tai-chi and yoga) by the shore.
+In the afternoons, this Hanoi lake becomes the perfect spot to observe locals zoom through the streets on their motorbikes.

-To get to these sites by foot.
-Not only is it a few minutes’ walk from Hanoi’s Old Quarter, but also, gives them a chance to explore Hanoi’s local scene.
+It’s is best to get to these sites by foot.
+Not only is it a few minutes’ walk from Hanoi’s Old Quarter, it also gives you a chance to explore the city’s local scene.